 - Wilf Sullivan – Race Equality Officer, Trades Union Congress (TUC)

 The debate on ethnic inequality and injustice has ebbed and flowed for decades.
 In recent weeks, however, the conversation has escalated into mainstream media as a cross-societal issue.
 Black Lives Matter, and connected protest in the UK, have thrown up urgent conversations across government, policing, education, business and the third sector.

-This discussion draws on the three previous discussions in this series, to identity key areas where action needs to be taken, and what that action should be, to address the persistence of racism, structural inequality and racial discrimination in the UK.
+This discussion draws on the three previous discussions in this series, to identify key areas where action needs to be taken, and what that action should be, to address the persistence of racism, structural inequality and racial discrimination in the UK.

 An audio-only version of this webinar is available below, and on podcast platforms.

 Audio versions of all our previous Dialogue & Debate webinars can be found on SoundCloud here.